dYdX - Project Breakdown | Revelo Intel

 Token Distribution

-A total of 1 billion $DYDX tokens have been minted and will become accessible over five years, starting on August 3rd, 2021, at 15:00:00 UTC
+A total of 1 billion $DYDX tokens have been minted, and will become accessible over five years, starting on August 3rd, 2021, at 15:00:00 UTC

-Due to several governance proposals passing, the current allocations are as follows:
+Due to several governance proposals passing, the current allocation of the total supply of $DYDX is as follows:

 Starting five years after launch, a maximum perpetual inflation rate of 2% per year may be utilized by governance to increase the supply of $DYDX, ensuring the community has the resources to continue the development and growth of the Protocol.
 Inflation must be enacted via a governance proposal and is capped at 2% per year.